File crypto_config.h

 This option has no effect when MBEDTLS_PSA_CRYPTO_C is disabled.

-Module: library/psa_crypto.c Requires: MBEDTLS_PSA_CRYPTO_C
+Module: core/psa_crypto.c Requires: MBEDTLS_PSA_CRYPTO_C

 MBEDTLS_PSA_STATIC_KEY_SLOTS